-An allocation of \$22,800,000 in federal funds is anticipated to be received for the FY 2023 LCDBG Program.
+An allocation of \$22,759,065 in federal funds will be received for the FY 2023 LCDBG Program.
 Using this amount, the following table shows how the total funds will be allocated among the various program categories.
 Any increase or decrease in actual allocation amounts will be applied to the public facilities category of funding.